devpi/devpi/doc/announce/server-4.0.rst

 http://doc.devpi.net  and forget about the rest of this announcement.

-This is for the many who experienced the "pip doesn't install packages anymore with devpi" problem you can, first of all, pin "pip" to avoid the problem on the client side:
+This is for the many who experienced the "pip doesn't install packages anymore with devpi" problem.
+First of all, you may temporarily pin "pip" to avoid the problem on the client side:

     pip install pip==8.1.1